GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-08_instructions.md

 ### Task 2: Query the database

-1. In the Azure portal, in the blade, click Resource groups, select awrgstud-deploymentID, and then click on sqlservice-deploymentId.
+1. In the Azure portal, in the blade, click Resource groups, select **awrgstud-deploymentID**, and then click on **sqlservice-deploymentId**.

 1. From the left navigation menu under **Settings** select **Properties**.
 Copy the **"Server name"** and paste it into Notepad.